Nick Gozik, Ph.D.

 Administrative & Academic Experience

 Gozik has held positions in education abroad at Duke University, New York University, and the University of Richmond.
-He has served as a Visiting Professor at New York University, where he taught courses in research methodology, international education, and communication studies.
-Additionally, he has been an active member in a number of professional organizations including NAFSA and the Forum on Education Abroad.
-In the latter, he currently serves on the Forum Council, the Outcomes and Assessment committee and works with undergraduate research awards.
+He has served as a Visiting Professor at New York University, as well as a lecturer at Boston College and Lesley University.
+Additionally, he has been an active member in a number of professional organizations.
+He currently serves as Chair of the Forum Council for The Forum on Education Abroad.

 Research & Publications

-Gozik’s research examines education, identity and race in the French overseas department of Martinique.
-He explores the role that history-geography teachers play in the negotiation of national and regional identities on an everyday basis.
+Gozik’s research has examined education, identity and race in the French overseas department of Martinique, to explore the role that history-geography teachers play in the negotiation of national and regional identities on an everyday basis.
 He has also conducted research on area studies, interdisciplinarity, and the internationalization of higher education for the Social Science Research Council, with a project funded by the U.S. Department of Education.
-Additionally, he has conducted research on students’ decision making with regards to education abroad on U.S. campuses.
+He is currently engaged in several projects looking at ways of promoting diversity and inclusion in international programming.

 You may contact Nick Gozik via e-mail or at (617)552-3827.